kolakek/pimi-widget/README.md

 ### Weather Display

-If the widget cannot access your location or retrieve weather data for more than 120 minutes (e.g., while in airplane mode), it will disable the weather display until both location and internet access are available again.
+The widget displays the hourly weather forecast.
+If it cannot access your location or retrieve weather data for more than 180 minutes (e.g., while in airplane mode), it will disable the weather display until both location and internet access are available again.
 After a device reboot or app update, it may take 2–3 minutes for the widget to sync and display weather data.

 ### Location Access